tnc-ny-science/NYC_GreenRoofMapping/greenroof_gisdata/CurrentDatasets/README.md

 The files in this folder are GIS data files representing green roof footprints in NYC, based on aggregated data from multiple sources, classification of aerial imagery, and manual correction/edits.
 Thus, these data represent what was present and detected in aerial imagery for NYC from 2016, described at [https://github.com/CityOfNewYork/nyc-geo-metadata/blob/master/Metadata/Metadata_AerialImagery.md](https://github.com/CityOfNewYork/nyc-geo-metadata/blob/master/Metadata/Metadata_AerialImagery.md).

-This dataset was developed by The Nature Conservancy's New York City Program (Mike Treglia and Emily Maxwell) with contributions (data aggregation and additional support) from Timon McPhearson of The Urban Systems Lab at The New School, Eric Sanderson of The Wildlife Conservation Society, and Greg Yetman of CIESIN at Columbia University. ***We will be depisiting this dataset to a more permanent repository, after which we will be updating this page with an appropriate citation.
+This dataset was developed by The Nature Conservancy's New York City Program (Mike Treglia and Emily Maxwell) with contributions (data aggregation and additional support) from Timon McPhearson of The Urban Systems Lab at The New School, Eric Sanderson of The Wildlife Conservation Society, and Greg Yetman of CIESIN at Columbia University. ***We will be depositing this dataset to a more permanent repository, after which we will be updating this page with an appropriate citation.
 Please stay tuned.***

 ## Usage Notes